Entry of women to Sabarimala: Attempts to enter the temple

 Prior to the Supreme Court verdict of September 2018, there had been sporadic entries of women to the temple.
 Former actress and politician Jayamala, for example, claimed to have entered Sabarimala in 1987 as a young woman.
 Following the 2018 verdict, there was immediate resistance from protesters, who made it difficult for women to enter.
 When Sabarimala was opened for pilgrims in October 2018 for the first time since the Supreme Court verdict, protests were immediately staged at nearby Nilakkal and Pamba, both considered to be basecamps for pilgrims on their way to the temple.
 Many women journalists who had come to report on the opening were assaulted by the protesters.
 Police had to use a lathi charge to disperse the protesters.
-The protesters also forced a 40-year-old woman from East Godavari, Andhra Pradesh to stop her journey to Sabarimala at Pamba.
-Suhasini Raj, a journalist working for the New York Times, was also forced to return after she was blocked by protesters near Marakkoottam.
+The protesters also forced a 40-year-old woman from Andhra Pradesh to stop her journey to Sabarimala at Pamba.
+Suhasini Raj, a journalist working for The New York Times, was also forced to return after she was blocked by protesters near Marakkoottam.

-Two women attempted to enter the temple on 19 October 2018 but were blocked by protesters about 100 metres away from the Garbagriha.
-They left after the priest warned that he would close the Garbagriha if they attempted to climb the 18 sacred steps leading to the deity.
-One of the women, Rehana Fathimam was later arrested on grounds of "hurting religious sentiments" for posting a photo on Facebook.
-The photos showed her sitting in an allegedly 'obscene pose' after dressing up as a devotee of Ayyappa.
+Two women attempted to enter the temple on 19 October 2018 but were blocked by protesters about 100 metres away from the garbagriha, the innermost sanctum of the temple.
+They left after the priest warned that he would close the garbagriha if they attempted to climb the 18 sacred steps leading to the deity.
+One of the women, women's rights activist Rehana Fathimam, was later arrested on grounds of "hurting religious sentiments" for posting a photo on Facebook.
+The photos showed her sitting in an allegedly "obscene pose" after dressing up as a devotee of Ayyappan.
 She was jailed for 18 days and then released on bail.